 As students on all programmes undertake field and laboratory work, they are advised that the department has a Health and Safety Policy, a copy of which is given to all students at the beginning of their course.
-You are asked to read the policy carefully and sign the code of practice declaration at the back of the booklet.
-This must be returned to the Programme Team (located in B201, Ellison Building) before you are allowed to participate in field and laboratory activities.

-If you are likely to be absent from classes, you should phone the Absence Report Line on 0191 243 7910 or email bne.sst@northumbria.ac.uk.
-You should also contact your guidance tutor if you need advice or support.
-Unauthorised absence will result in contact from the Student Support Team and programme leader.
+You are asked to read the policy carefully and sign the Code of Practice Declaration at the back of the booklet.
+This must be returned to the the Programme Team (located in B201, Ellison Building) before you are allowed to participate in field and laboratory activities.
+If you are likely to be absent from classes, you should phone the Absence Report line on 0191 243 7910 or email ee.attendancet@northumbria.ac.uk.
+You should also contact your guidance tutor for advice and support.
+Unauthorised absence from taught components of the programme may lead to contact from these people fairly quickly, and ultimately to expulsion from the University and the termination of fee and maintenance payments by the Local Education Authority.